What is Crowdlending?

 Here are some examples of investments that you can find on crowdlending platforms:

 Invest in projects of businesses and companies (e.g. crypto-currency farm, restaurant, consumer goods business, startup company).
-These crowdfunding investments for businesses usually range from € 50’000 to € 1 million (that can be shared between thousands of investors).
+These business crowdfunding investments usually range from € 50’000 to € 1 million (that can be shared between thousands of investors).

 Figure: Business investment example from Crowdestor